Limits by plan

 When rate limited

-When you exceed the limit, the API returns429 Too Many Requests with a Retry-After header:
+When you exceed the limit, the API returns429 Too Many Requests with a Retry-After header and the standard error envelope:

 Retry strategy